LIVVkit/Atlas/README.rst

     {
         "initMIP-GIS" : {
             "module" : "atlas.py",
-            "plot_script" : "atlas.ncl",
             "data_path" : "data/GrIS/output",
             "experiments": ["init", "ctrl", "asmb"],
             "groups" : {...}
         }
     }

-describes what LIVVkit extension module to use for the analysis (always `"atlas.py"`), which NCL plot script to use for the diagnostic plots (`"atlas.ncl"` is the default), a directory containing the submission data (either a path relative to the working directory, or an absolute path), the names of the experiments run for that project, and a nested `"groups"` dictionary.
+describes what LIVVkit extension module to use for the analysis (always `"atlas.py"`), a directory containing the submission data (either a path relative to the working directory, or an absolute path), the names of the experiments run for that project, and a nested `"groups"` dictionary.

-The nested `nested `"groups"` dictionary:
+The nested `"groups"` dictionary:

 .. code-block:: json